-It has a lot to do with serotonin, the mood boosting neurotransmitter that’s made from tryptophan, the amino acid in protein-rich foods.
+It has a lot to do with serotonin, the mood boosting A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… that’s made from tryptophan, the amino acid in protein-rich foods.
 There’s a drug that raises serotonin very effectively.
 It’s called MDMA (Ecstasy).
 For a few hours you feel both elated and unable to eat.
 Such is the power of serotonin.
 We are not going to be taking Ecstasy in these workshops, but we will be learning how to boost serotonin.

-So which kind of breakfast – a high protein breakfast or a high carbohydrate breakfast – would be most likely to increase the brain’s serotonin levels and improve mood?
+So which kind of breakfast – a high Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… breakfast or a high Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… breakfast – would be most likely to increase the brain’s serotonin levels and improve mood?

 Logically, one might think that high protein means more tryptophan and that would mean more serotonin.
 But the reverse is true.
 Brain levels of serotonin, and mood, go up after eating carbohydrate not protein, even when there’s no tryptophan in the food.
 While this seems counter-intuitive there’s a simple reason for it.

-Tryptophan, the protein constituent from which we make mood-boosting serotonin, is carried from the blood into the brain by insulin, and insulin is only released if you eat carbohydrate.
+Tryptophan, the protein constituent from which we make mood-boosting serotonin, is carried from the blood into the brain by Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…., and insulin is only released if you eat carbohydrate.

 If you crave something sweet when you feel down, and it makes you feel better, the chances are you’ve unconsciously learnt that you need insulin to raise serotonin.